buildkite-plugins/vault-secrets-buildkite-plugin/README.md

 - Add `SVC_VAULT_VERSION` to specify version of Vault service
 - Document use of Makefile
 - Merge compose files together

+## Acknowledgements
+A huge thank you to the original author @mknox

 ## License